 The same truths are revealed by KPMG, who found that customer retention is the main driver of a company’s revenue.

 Impressive, isn’t it?

 But that’s not all.

 According to Gartner, a staggering 80% of a company’s future revenue will come from just 20% of its existing customers.
-Meanwhile, Marketing Metrics claims that the probability of selling to an existing customer is 60-70%, and only 5-20% to a new prospect.
+Meanwhile, Marketing Metrics claims that the probability of selling to an existing customer is 60-70%, and only 5-20% to sell to a new prospect.

 So, it makes perfect sense that focusing on reducing churn is paramount since keeping your customers is profitable!

 Yet, not too many companies understand this and, as a result, still struggle in trying to implement a successful churn prevention strategy.
 So, how do you reduce customer churn?